Marian Maguire

 Marian Maguire (born 1962) is a lithographer from New Zealand.
-She is known for juxtaposing landscapes, historical characters, and mythical figures from New Zealand and from ancient Greece, mixing the realism of 19th-century colonial prints with the more stylized designs of Greek black-figure pottery and Māori wood carvings.
+She is known for juxtaposing landscapes, historical characters, and mythical figures from New Zealand and ancient Greece, mixing the realism of 19th-century colonial prints with the more stylized designs of Greek black-figure pottery and Māori wood carvings.

 Life and education

 Maguire was born in 1962 in Christchurch.
-She earned a BFA at the University of Canterbury in 1984, and has also studied at the Tamarind Institute in the US.
-She returned to New Zealand in 1987, and set up a print studio and later a print gallery there.
+She earned a BFA at the University of Canterbury in 1984 and has also studied at the Tamarind Institute in the US.
+She returned to New Zealand in 1987 and set up a print studio and later a print gallery there.
 She has also taught printmaking at the Ilam School of Fine Arts at Canterbury.

 Works

 Maguire's early printmaking work included figures, architectural elements, and (by the late 1990s) ancient Greek culture.

 The prints of her work on New Zealand and ancient Greece are organized into series, including: